From "The Hidden Art: Slouching Toward a Critical Framework for RPGs", by Robin D. Laws.

 Role-playing games have existed for many years as an art form without a body of criticism.
 Reviews of RPGs have been common for nearly as long as the games themselves.
 Criticism, however, remains an unploughed field.

 RPG Theory has moved forward on many fronts since 1995, when Robin Laws put forward this call.
 But where, and by whom?
 And most importantly, how can we find archives, glossaries and records of past work?
 I offer this summary of some theory discussions and communities*, as a point of reference for research and discussion.
-And links to timelines or overviews, such as Brian Gleichman's "Timeline of RPG Theory".
+And links to timelines or overviews, such as Brian Gleichman's "Timeline of RPG Theory" or Lowell Francis’ Age of Ravens rpg history lists.
 At a later date, I'll do a separate post, with a reading list of notable books and key articles on contemporary game analysis.
 And links to others' recommended reading lists.
 No one view can see it all.

 Early Days of Paper and Page